 The parade was the brainchild of community organizer Saihra Ramun, who believes that Nevada City is a model for all cities in the 21st century.
-During the parade, several vendors will set up special “weed sample” booths so visitors, with the proper medical prescriptions, can sample the fresh harvest of the county’s popular cash crop.
-There will also be vendors selling other wares and there are unconfirmed rumors that the local Grass Valley Taco Bell plans on handing out free tacos.
+During the parade, several vendors will set up a unique “weed sample” booths so visitors, with the proper medical prescriptions, can sample the fresh harvest of the county’s popular cash crop.
+There will also be vendors selling other wares, and there are unconfirmed rumors that the local Grass Valley Taco Bell plans on handing out free tacos.

 “In Nevada City, we have a long tradition of street parades,” said a loud community organizer Sairhra Ramun on the corner of Pine and Broad Streets.
 “We have ones for the Constitution, Mardi Gras, we had one for the last Space Shuttle launch, and we even had a parade celebrating Heather Donahue’s and Matt Herman’s parade for her new TV series.
 It was a parade about a parade.
 We know parades better than anyone.
 And we know weed.
 So, we combined them.”